Alibesharat/AutoHistoryCore/README.md

  SaveChageWithHistory provide softdelete pattern  automatically by change isdelete property as true when you call    db.remvove(you model inherited from HistoryBaseModel) before SaveChageWithHistory()

- Note : If you wanna physical delete or dosent enable history tracking you must call  default savechange method
+ Note : If you wanna physical delete or doesn't  enable history tracking you must call  default savechange method